SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 not have been in recent contact.
 The gamemaster can also use these modiﬁers for honing in on speciﬁc items.
 Other: The gamemaster may allow other modiﬁers to the skill roll.
-Refer the “Generic Diﬃculty Modiﬁers” on page 61 to get an idea, though, of course, add to the skill total any modiﬁers for circumstances that make creating the manipulation easier, but subtract from the skill total any modiﬁers for situations that make manipulating reality harder.
+Refer the "Generic Difficulty Modiﬁers" on page 61 to get an idea, though, of course, add to the skill total any modiﬁers for circumstances that make creating the manipulation easier, but subtract from the skill total any modiﬁers for situations that make manipulating reality harder.
-Result Points: The result points (the difference between the Metaphysics skill roll and the manipulation’s diﬃculty) can help in a future attempt with that skill or by improving some application of the current use.
+Result Points: The result points (the difference between the Metaphysics skill roll and the manipulation’s difficulty) can help in a future attempt with that skill or by improving some application of the current use.
 Add one-half of the result points as the bonus to the effect, range, duration, or other